FSU-ACM/Advanced-Git-Workshop/README.md

   --prune-empty --tag-name-filter cat -- --all
  ```

-NOTE: “`git rm --cached filename`” only removes a file from the repo history
+NOTE: `git rm --cached filename` only removes a file from the repo history
-	  where “`git rm filename`” will remove and delete it
+	  where `git rm filename` will remove and delete it

 then add that file to your .gitignore so that you never accidentally commit it again
 ```